All Episodes

 I lost count.

-Among them that he's convinced that conservative Republicans are not going to raise taxes on the 1%.
+Among them, that he's convinced that conservative Republicans are not going to raise taxes on the 1%.

 So he doesn't want to be there for that.

-He also, and as I told you at the beginning of the program, it's a redistricting thing, and he he he he spent a lot of time on that.
+He also, and as I told you at the beginning of the program, it's a redistricting thing.

 And this was hilarious.

-He said he just doesn't want to go to a new district of people and try to tell them that he's going to represent them for a couple years and then retire.
+He said he just doesn't want to go to a new district of people and try to tell them that he's going to represent them for a couple of years and then retire.

 He's represented a certain group of people for all these years, among them the fishing industry.

-I can't I can't I just can't walk away from the fishing industry.
+I just can't walk away from the fishing industry.

 The fishing industry would not be in this new district.